In this section

 ‘I liked the break out rooms and the session on non- invasive ventilation was very useful as it's not something we do very often with children’ Clinical Nurse Educator, Emergency Department, PIPER Respiratory Workshop

-This is targeted at nursing and medical staff in centres who see a large volume of paediatrics, to extend your knowledge and skills in support of patients with cardiovascular dysfunction
+This is targeted at nursing and medical staff in centres who see a large volume of paediatrics, to extend your knowledge and skills.

-This is targeted at senior nursing and medical staff in high volume paediatric centres, in particular targeted at those centres with some high dependency capability for children and non invasive ventilation capability, with the goal of extending your experience for critically ill paediatric patients.
+This is targeted at senior nursing and medical staff in high volume paediatric centres, in particular targeted at those centres with some high dependency capability for children with the goal of extending your experience for critically ill paediatric patients.

 A workshop can be tailored to the needs of staff in your hospital.
 The seminar can include the following topics (but is not limited to these): airway management, fluid resuscitation of children, management of child trauma, asthma protocols, management of the shocked child, preparation for transport, cardiopulmonary resuscitation, and care of neurological emergencies.
 It is a lecture-based program with ample opportunity for questions, small group discussions and demonstration of equipment.
 A practical component can be offered, allowing small group participation in intraosseous needle insertion, CPR, measuring cervical collars, log rolling, and scenario teaching.